 Women in Uganda distribute the briquettes.
 Customers can come to the local shops, or may go straight to the production site to purchase them in Uganda.
 AEST also takes orders for mass quantities.

 Over 50,000 kg of charcoal.
-Over 1,000 individual households, 2 orphanages, 15 schools, 40 restaurants, and 10 hotels have been reached
+Over 1,000 individual households, 2 orphanages, 15 schools, 40 restaurants, and 10 hotels have used this product.

-* Weight (kg): 0.05 - 0.10
+Diameter: 5 cm Length: 20 cm Weight (kg): 0.05 - 0.10

-Smokeless and sootless40-50% energy conserved
+Smokeless and sootless and 40-50% energy conserved.